Fraunhofer-ITMP/AMR-KG/README.md

 # How to run the KG?

 1. Once the binder is loaded, open the Firefox browser
-2. In the broswer, type localhost:7474
+2. In the browser, type localhost:7474
 3. Then enter the following username and password:
     1. Username = neo4j
     2. Password = neo4jbinder